oddlama/whisper-overlay/README.md

 python ./realtime-stt-server.py
 ```

-Second, start the overlay:
-Running the client from source:
+Second, start the overlay by tunning the client from source:

 ```bash
 # Clone repository (or reuse the previous checkout)